gballet/multiproof-rs/README.md

 ### Calculating hashes

 The `hash` function will walk the tree and calculate the hash representation.
-It must be passed a mutable list, to store the different hash contexts.
-This will be removed in a future iteration of the interface.

 ```rust
 let hash = new_root.hash(&mut vec![]);